mongodb/terraform-provider-mongodbatlas/website/docs/r/advanced_cluster.html.markdown

 ### electable_specs

+* `instance_size` - (Required) Hardware specification for the instance sizes in this region.
+Each instance size has a default storage and memory capacity.
+The instance size you select applies to all the data-bearing hosts in your instance size.
 * `disk_iops` - (Optional) Target throughput (IOPS) desired for AWS storage attached to your cluster.
 Set only if you selected AWS as your cloud service provider.
 You can't set this parameter for a multi-cloud cluster.
 * `ebs_volume_type` - (Optional) Type of storage you want to attach to your AWS-provisioned cluster.
 Set only if you selected AWS as your cloud service provider.
 You can't set this parameter for a multi-cloud cluster.
 Valid values are:
     * `STANDARD` volume types can't exceed the default IOPS rate for the selected volume size.
     * `PROVISIONED` volume types must fall within the allowable IOPS range for the selected volume size.
-* `instance_size` - (Optional) Hardware specification for the instance sizes in this region.
-Each instance size has a default storage and memory capacity.
-The instance size you select applies to all the data-bearing hosts in your instance size.
 * `node_count` - (Optional) Number of nodes of the given type for MongoDB Atlas to deploy to the region.

 ### analytics_specs